DI Politics Chat: Upzoning the American Dream

 Ezekiel: So is this a problem with no constituency for any particular solution?

-Ed: Overall, Ezekiel, you may be right.
+Ed: Over all, Ezekiel, you may be right.
 “High-density housing” is an extremely popular idea with urban planners and some environmentalists.
 But it’s not popular with all that many voters.
 And the problem, of course, is that the impact on housing prices is debatable, as we’ve already mentioned.
 The more general idea of using the leverage of state government to overcome NIMBYism at the local level still has merit, even if this particular approach to it fails.

 Eric: I think there are alternatives that would likely garner more popular support, but developer resistance, like creating community land trusts that preserve affordability by converting public land into cooperatively owned housing and/or expanding public/social housing.